Dragos-namehere/Nexus-Engine/README.md

 ## Options menu:
 * You can change Note colors, Delay and Combo Offset, Controls and Preferences there.
 * On Preferences you can toggle Downscroll, Middlescroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Flashing Lights, etc.

 ## Other gameplay features:
+* Cool Animations
+* 3D healthbar (the healthbar has the camera set to gamecam, possible to change with lua)
 * When the enemy hits a note, their strum note also glows.
 * Lag doesn't impact the camera movement and player icon scaling anymore.
 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.
-* You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.
 * You can enable "Combo Stacking" in Gameplay Options.
 This causes the combo sprites to just be one sprite with an animation rather than sprites spawning each note hit.